elunna/nerfhack-changelog/README.md

 * Polymorphing into a horned monster destroys any flimsy or cloth helms you may be wearing.
 * Being polymorphed into a wandering form will sometimes make you wander.
 * Being polymorphed into a vampire bat doesn't cause stunning (the vampire bat does not wander like other B class monsters do)
+* Polytraps always disappear whenever they polymorph a monster.

 ### Elbereth and Scare Monster
 * Conflict negates the protection of Elbereth and scrolls of scare monster (EvilHack)